 names as tags will cause high cardinality, you can set

-and not get these metrics.
+generate_details = false and not get these metrics.

 ZFS ARC

-This plugin just presents the stats you get from kstat -m zfs -n arcstats
+This plugin just presents the stats you get from kstat -m zfs -n arcstats.

 There are too many of those to list here, and I don’t run this plugin as I don’t